jagadish-talluri/RQUAD/README.md

 # RQUAD
-RQUAD is a learning framework which enables many functionalities in its domain.
+RQUAD is a learning framework which enables many functionalities in education domain.

 RQUAD Learning Framework:
 ------------------------